-26. Is there a requirement for banks to hold gone concern capital ("TLAC")?
+27. Is there a requirement for banks to hold gone concern capital ("TLAC")?
+Does the regime differentiate between different types of banks?

 The total loss-absorbing capacity ("TLAC") requirements adopted on 9 November 2015 by the Financial Stability Board (the "FSB"). have been implemented within the EU legislation through the adoption of the EU revised rules on capital requirements, liquidity and resolution (CRR II/ CRD IV/ CRD V/ BRRD II/ SRMR2 (the "Banking Package") which have been transposed into Luxembourg law following the entry into force of the CRD V Law.
 The TLAC ratio applies to systemically important institutions being either G-SIIs or O-SIIs which must, at all times, respect an external TLAC requirement of 18% of total risk exposure amount and of 6.75% of leverage ratio exposure measure from 1 January 2022 onwards.